-HTK is a wholly-owned subsidiary of Penn Mutual and serves as a principal underwriter and distributor for registered insurance products issued by Penn Mutual and PIA.
+HTK is a wholly-owned subsidiary of Penn Mutual and serves as a principal underwriter and distributor for variable life and annuity products issued by Penn Mutual and, its insurance affiliate, The Penn Insurance and Annuity Company ("PIA").
 Penn Mutual and its affiliate companies are engaged in providing a range of diversified financial services.
-Certain of these companies are broker-dealers, investment companies, advisers, and insurance companies.
-The majority of HTK's registered representatives and Advisers are licensed and appointed as life insurance agents with Penn Mutual.
-When acting as an insurance agent, an Adviser offers/sells insurance products issued and distributed by either or both Penn Mutual or PIA.
+Certain of these companies are broker-dealers, investment companies, registered investment advisers, and insurance companies.
+The majority of HTK's registered representatives and Advisers are licensed and appointed as life insurance agents with Penn Mutual and its insurance affiliates.
+When acting as an insurance agent, an Adviser may offer/sell insurance or annuity products issued and distributed by Penn Mutual or its insurance affiliates.
 As insurance agents, HTK representatives receive commissions for the sale of insurance products, which will be paid in addition to any compensation received by the Adviser for providing investment advisory services, and may at times include recognition, events and conferences.
 These compensation arrangements present an incentive for the Adviser to recommend products offered by these affiliated companies.
 In addition, advice offered to an advisory client is provided in the form of a recommendation that a client may or may not choose to implement.
 The client is under no obligation to use HTK or its representatives to implement the recommendations made in a brokerage and/or insurance capacity.
-If the client chooses to implement securities transactions through HTK, there is a potential conflict of interest since HTK and it representatives receive commissions for the execution of transactions.
+If the client chooses to implement securities transactions through HTK, there is a potential conflict of interest since HTK and its representatives receive commissions for the execution of transactions.
 HTK addresses this conflict through this disclosure and by advising clients here that clients are under no obligation to purchase insurance products through any person affiliated with HTK.

-Some Advisers own and operate their own independent companies - referred, in the industry, as outside business activities or "OBAs" - outside of brokerage and advisory services offered by HTK.
-These unaffiliated companies provide OBA services to clients that include, but are not limited to, accounting/tax practices, business consulting, insurance agencies, legal services, and others.
+Some Advisers own and operate their own independent companies referred, in the industry, as outside business activities or "OBAs", which are outside of brokerage and advisory services offered by HTK.
+These unaffiliated companies may provide OBA services to clients that include, but are not limited to, accounting/tax practices, business consulting, insurance agencies, legal services, and others.
 OBA services are offered and performed solely in the Adviser's private and/or professional capacity - not as a representative of HTK.

-HTK entered into a relationship with Advisor Credit Exchange (ACX), which provides security-backed lines of credit (SBLOC), unsecured loans, loans backed by other assets, and residential real estate loans.
-To obtain an SBLOC, clients are able to use their investment accounts as collateral for a variable or fixed line of credit.
-HTK Advisers may refer clients that require lending services to ACX.
+HTK works with banking institutions, which provide security-backed lines of credit (SBLOC), unsecured loans, loans backed by other assets, and residential real estate loans.
+To obtain an SBLOC, clients use their investment accounts as collateral for a variable or fixed line of credit.
+HTK Advisers may refer clients that require lending services to the HTK approved banking institutions.
 Any such referral is an ancillary account service and it is not part of any Advisory Program or Advisory Service.
 HTK Advisers act as an intermediary but do not act in a fiduciary capacity to clients when making such a referral and will not provide advice or oversee any such lending arrangement.
 HTK Advisers are, however, responsible for counseling clients on the implications of obtaining SBLOCs, loans backed by other assets, or unsecured loans including; the impacts of market and interest rate fluctuations and potential tax implications, as applicable.
 Clients may not use proceeds from a loan to purchase securities.
 HTK receives a fee from the lender based upon the amount of the loan.
 HTK Adviser are not compensated for these referrals.